-The district may will require the employee to provide certification from a health care provider containing specific information required under the law if he/she requests a medical leave.
+The district may require the employee to provide certification from a health care provider containing specific information required under the law if he/she requests a medical leave.
 If there is a question concerning the validity of such certification, a second and if necessary, a third opinion can be required, both at the expense of the district.
+The school district may select the medical professional to furnish the second opinion.
+In the event that the second opinion differs from the initial opinion regarding FMLA leave entitlement, then a third medical opinion will be obtained at the school district's expense through a mutually agreed upon health care provider.
+The third health care provider's opinion will be binding.

-Upon the employee's return to work, the district will require that the employee present a fitness statement to Human Resources from the employee's health care provider certifying that the employee is able to return to work.
+Upon the employee's return to work, the district will require that the employee present a fitness statement from the employee's health care provider certifying that the employee is able to return to work.